 For as long as I could remember, I had been in love with Damon Kent.
 My family moved away for a few years from the town where I grew up.
 During that time, I changed of course and matured into a sixteen-year-old girl who could pass for a twenty-year old young woman with no problem.
 My foray into big city life had afforded me a new-found confidence, so the summer I returned to my hometown, I called Damon.
 It was a wildly bold move for me, but my time away had not been the most positive experience.
 I was hoping Damon would turn into my prince, that he would rescue me from the disappointments that came with maturing way ahead of most of my peers.

 Damon and I talked the entire summer vacation.
 We had long conversations on the phone and my crush intensified.
 After returning from a place where I had no friends, was ridiculed constantly for my accent, and had to wear my mother’s clothes because nothing in the teen section would fit, I needed the ray of hope he offered.
 There was only one problem, my imagination was larger than life.
-I was never satisfied with just a little; I always had to take it to the nth level, and nothing short of this would quench my hunger for the grandiose and extreme.
+I was never satisfied with just a little; I always had to take it to the nth degree, and nothing short of this would quench my hunger for the grandiose and extreme.

 I imagined Damon and I walking to classes holding hands, stealing a kiss after study hall, and getting engaged in college.
 Oh yeah, I took it there and beyond, even though we hadn’t seen each other in four years.
 Finally, the day arrived.
 I, not having my license yet, would be taxied to high school to register for classes.
 Damon was attending band camp at school, and we planned to meet up.
 Butterflies couldn’t touch the huge pigeons flying around in my gut.
 I remember it as if it were yesterday.
 I tried to look my best, and felt confident that I did, but it was no match for the fact that I had grown over a foot taller than Damon.
 When he and his friends spotted me, they behaved like ten-year-old boys.
 I pretended not to see them, and soldiered on as I had always done.